-NAC 445A.66665 Plan for restoration of services in emergency.
-(NRS 445A.860)

-- 1. A supplier of water shall: - (a) Develop an organized plan of predetermined activities for the public water system to restore its services in the contingency that an emergency, including any failure of power, mechanical or electrical failure or natural disaster, reduces the capability of the public water system to supply the water demanded by its customers within its area of service.
-The plan must include any actions necessary for responding to any breaks in a water main of the public water system.

-- (b) Submit a copy of the plan to the [health authority] Division or the appropriate district board of health or the county clerk of the county in which the public water system is located]. - [2.
-For a public water system that: - (a) Began operation on or before February 20, 1997, compliance with subsection 1 is required not later than January 1, 1999. - (b) Begins operation after February 20, 1997, compliance with subsection 1](c) Plan submittal is required not later than 18 months after the public water system begins operation.
-(Added to NAC by Bd. of Health, eff.
-2-20-97)

-NAC 445A.6667 Manual of operations and maintenance.
-(NRS 445A.860) A supplier of water shall prepare a manual of operations and maintenance regarding all of the facilities of the public water system and submit the manual to the [health authority]Division or the appropriate district board of health for review and approval.
-The manual must:
+- Sec.
+65. NAC 445A.66665 is hereby amended to read as follows: - 445A.66665 [1.]
+A supplier of water shall: - [(a)] 1.
+Develop an organized plan of predetermined activities for the public water system to restore its services in the contingency that an emergency, including any failure of power, mechanical or electrical failure or natural disaster, reduces the capability of the public water system to supply the water demanded by its customers within its area of service.
+The plan must include any actions necessary for responding to any breaks in a water main of the public water system. - [(b)] 2.
+Submit a copy of the plan to the Division or the appropriate district board of health [authority or the county clerk of the county in which the public water system is located. - 2.
+For a public water system that: - (a) Began operation on or before February 20, 1997, compliance with subsection 1 is required not later than January 1, 1999. - (b) Begins operation after February 20, 1997, compliance with subsection 1 is required] not later than 18 months after the public water system begins operation. - Sec.
+66. NAC 445A.6667 is hereby amended to read as follows: - 445A.6667 A supplier of water shall prepare a manual of operations and maintenance regarding all of the facilities of the public water system and submit the manual to the Division or the appropriate district board of health [authority] for review and approval.
+The manual must: - 1.
+Describe normal procedures for the operation and maintenance of each facility of the public water system and procedures for use in emergencies. - 2.
+Include any plans required pursuant to NAC 445A.535 or subsection 9 of NAC 445A.66795.

-- 1. Describe normal procedures for the operation and maintenance of each facility of the public water system and procedures for use in emergencies. - 2.
-Include any plans required pursuant to NAC 445A.535 or subsection 9 of NAC 445A.66795. - 3.
-Be maintained at each facility of the public water system at all times for use by the operators and other personnel of the facility
+- 3. Be maintained at each facility of the public water system at all times for use by the operators and other personnel of the facility - Sec.
+67. NAC 445A.6668 is hereby amended to read as follows:

-NAC 445A.6668 Program for assessment of sources of groundwater for vulnerability to contamination.
-(NRS 445A.860) A supplier of water may elect to participate in the program of the [Health] Division for the assessment of sources of groundwater for vulnerability to contamination.
+445A.6668 A supplier of water may elect to participate in the program of the [Health] Division for the assessment of sources of groundwater for vulnerability to contamination.

 Pursuant to that program, the [Health] Division may evaluate a source of water used by a public water system and, based upon its determination of the susceptibility of the source to contamination, authorize a reduction in the required frequency for monitoring the water quality of the source for the presence of certain contaminants.
 The [Health] Division shall base such a determination upon: